sol112/CodeAlpha_Simple-E-commerce-Store/README.md

-It is a CodeAlpha Internship Project on Full Stack Web Development Internship Project task: Build a basic e-commerce site with product listings.
+It is a CodeAlpha Internship Project on Full Stack Web Development Internship.
+Project task: Build a basic e-commerce site with product listings.
 Frontend: HTML, CSS, JavaScript.
 Backend: Use Django (Python) or Express.js (Node.js).